-This spreadsheet will be sent out in early August and will need to be returned by December 1.
-This will give the district approximately 30 days to complete this task.
-The data collected will be the FY 2013/14 instructional equipment expenditures, FY 2014/15 year's need, and the next five years (if the district has a plan available).
+This spreadsheet will be sent out in early October and will need to be returned by December 15, 2017.
+The data collected will be the FY 2016/17 instructional equipment expenditures, FY 2017/18 year's need, and the next five years (if the district has a plan available).